viv-r/asset-allocation/Draft functional and design specifications.md

 Investment companies always tell us "past performance is no guarantee of future results".
 Can we quantify how uncertain it is?

 # FUNCTIONS / USE CASES

+## 0. Allows the user to see the risk vs reward values for a combination of risk measure, allocation strategy and time period

 ## 1. Deciding on acceptable level of risk for a given measure